Defunk-t/linux-bible/Arch Linux Install Guide.md

 Your new system won't have any networking configured whatsoever, so be sure to install packages for networking now, while you can.
 Just remember that enabling multiple networking services can cause conflicts!

-Most people should use `networkmanager`, especially if you will be using a graphical desktop environment. `network-manager-applet` will install a system tray applet for managing connections.
+Most people should use `networkmanager`, especially if you will be using a graphical desktop environment and multiple WiFi networks. `network-manager-applet` will install a system tray applet for managing connections.

-If your system uses a wired connection only, you could include just `dhcpcd` for a minimal set up.
+If your system uses a wired connection only, or if you're willing to spend some time configuring, you can use `dhcpcd` instead for a minimal set up.

-### Console text editor
+### Text editor

-You'll probably need something to edit configuration files in the terminal, so I highly recommend that you include `nano`.
-If you're already used to GUI editors, you'll get along with it better.
+You'll probably need something to edit configuration files in the terminal.
+You can use `vim`, `nano`, or any editor of your choosing.
+If you're unsure of which one to pick, go for `nano`.

-Another popular editor is `vim`, but it has a very different paradigm, and a learning curve if you're already used to GUI editors.

-### Graphical desktop
+### Desktop Environment

-I've only really used XFCE desktop, so I recommend that. include `xorg-server`, `xfce4` and `xfce4-goodies`.
+I've only really used XFCE desktop environment, so I recommend that.
+It's the most minimal desktop environment that I know of. include `xorg-server`, `xfce4` and `xfce4-goodies`.

 ### Other goodies

-- `base-devel` - Includes tools for building packages.
-- `openssh` - If you plan on using SSH as a client or a server.
+- `openssh` - If you plan on using SSH.
 - `os-prober` - Will help GRUB find other OS you have installed to display as an option on the GRUB boot menu.

 ## 9. Generate & tweak `fstab`